-As part of obtaining reasonable assurance about whether the Town of Bolton, Connecticut's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Town of Bolton, Connecticut's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no reportable instances of noncompliance or other matters required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

 The Town of Bolton, Connecticut's Responses to Findings

-The Town of Bolton, Connecticut's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The Town of Bolton, Connecticut's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Town of Bolton, Connecticut's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The Town of Bolton, Connecticut's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.